 Think of the time spent Christmas shopping and the other Christmas traditions waiting for you.

-I am a HUGE lover of the holiday.
+I am a HUGE holiday lover, and I love holiday shopping.
 And I am a giver – I love to give.
 But I’m also frugal.
-I like to find gifts for people that they can love and appreciate – things that mean something to them.
+I like to find gifts for people they can love and appreciate – things that mean something to them.

-It comes from a time when parents were always going overboard and then having to come up with too much money for layaway pick up or open another credit card just for gifts.
+It comes from a time when parents were always going overboard and having to come up with too much money for layaway pickup or open another credit card just for gifts.

 We decided that was not the experience we wanted for our boys.

-So our gift-giving was scaled way back from what our past experiences were.
-It wasn’t until Grandparents showed up with two LARGE construction black bags FILLED with stuff for my littles that we knew there needed to be a different plan.
+So, our gift-giving was scaled way back (to fewer gifts) from what our past experiences were.
+It wasn’t until the Grandparents showed up with two LARGE construction black bags FILLED with stuff for my littles that we knew there needed to be a different plan.
+We needed to scale back the number of gifts they received.

-Something you want is pretty straight forward.
+Something you want is pretty straightforward.
 Has your child wanted an American Girl doll for a year?
 Or an Xbox gaming system headset?
+This is for the fun gifts.

 Also, there must be a budget attached to this.
-Whatever you decide because as children get older, the price tag on their wants get bigger.
+Whatever you decide because as children get older, the price tag on their wants gets bigger.
 Gifts for older kids have bigger dollar signs.

-Something you need could be new winter boots or underwear.
+Something you need could be a new winter coat or winter boots or underwear.
 It could be a new comforter for their bed or a new backpack.

 If there isn’t anything that they need, it could be a new fishing pole or a book light.
 It’s always nice to feed their hobbies, and I always look for a way to give children something else to do besides looking at a screen.